-SEBI has mandated Mutual Fund Houses to come out with two varying options for all their schemes, namely Standard and Direct.
-The standard version of all mutual fund schemes will incur a charge which will be treated as an agent fee or commission and the direct plan is free from any charges.
+SEBI has mandated Mutual Fund Houses to come out with two varying options for all their schemes, namely Regular and Direct.
+The regular version of all mutual fund schemes will incur a charge which will be treated as an agent fee or commission and the direct plan is free from any charges.
 It thus eliminates the agent commission and will add to your profit and will make a good difference in the profit numbers in the long term.
 Direct plan mutual funds are grabbing the attention recently.
 So, what is Direct Plan and how does it make the difference in investing?
 Let’s understand how it can benefit investors.

 Direct Option in Mutual Fund AMC

 There will not be any mediator or the agent between you and the AMC.
 All such mutual fund schemes will come with the word “DIRECT” suffixed to them.
-These funds will have lower expense ratio when compared with the standard plans.
+These funds will have lower expense ratio when compared with the regular plans.

 So, What Difference Does It Make To Investors?

 Lower expense ratio in Direct Plan will help the investors to yield a better return in the long run.
 It is expected that the equity funds will have anything between 0.4% and 0.75% lesser expense ratio.
-HDFC Top 200 scheme has 1.19% as the expense ratio for its Direct Plan and 1.78% for its Standard Plan.
+HDFC Top 200 scheme has 1.19% as the expense ratio for its Direct Plan and 1.78% for its regular Plan.
 The difference in the expense ratio will help you to save the administration cost by at least 30% on your funds.

 So, What Do You Gain?